tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 Spoilers for later that Shopify is on that list.

-**What would success look like?** The three Chinese teams not having to knock each other out of TI.
+**What would success look like?** I'm fascinated to know what's going to happen to team that tried to make it to TI, did not make it to TI, spent two months assuming they wouldn't be at TI, and is now competing at TI.

 ----